 Mainly, there are four things that attract cockroaches into your homes.
 They are:

-- Food – Cockroaches are scavengers by nature, and so by leaving your food out in the open for them to take, you’re practically inviting them to live with you.
-That said, be careful to always store your food in containers regardless of whether or not you’re going to place them inside the refrigerator to keep them at bay.
+- Food – Cockroaches are scavengers by nature.
+So by leaving your food out in the open for them to take, you are practically inviting them to live with you.
+That said, be careful to always store your food in containers regardless of whether or not you are going to place them in the refrigerator to keep them at bay.

 - Dark nooks and crannies – Ensure your home is well-illuminated at all times so that you can monitor all possible homes that roaches might make.
-Not only that, but doing so also eliminates spots for them to hide to should you chance upon them crawling around your rooms.
+Additionally, it will ultimately eliminate spots for them to hide which will lessen the chance of them crawling around your rooms.

 - Garbage – Keep your trash out.
 Much like food, the smell of organic material can and will attract pests of all kinds to your home.
 To avoid that from happening, always seal your trash well and never allow it to fester for long periods of time within your walls.